Joint mortgage after separation: what are my rights?

 If you take out a Mesher order, one of you can stay on the property with the children until a certain point.
 This is generally until the youngest child turns 18 or finishes secondary education, though sometimes it could be higher education.

-The property stays in both owners’ names for this time, even if only one person is currently living in the property.
+The property stays in both owners’ names for this time, even if only one of them is currently living in the property, and the non-resident parent remains liable for the mortgage.

 Martin order

-A Martin order is similar to a Mesher order, but children aren’t usually involved.
+A Martin order is like a Mesher order, but is usually used when children aren’t involved.

 Can I be removed from my joint mortgage if I don’t give permission?